VolodymyrVozniak/universal-trainer/README.md

 3. Split data.
     1. Split data with random splitting type.
     2. For each splitting type you can get main info and plot targets histograms (distributions) for all sets and folds.

+[EXTRA]

+4. Oversampling (for binary and multiclassification problems only)
+    1. Oversample each class label to reach `min_count` by adding extra ids to `self.split` for train.
+5. Feature scaling.
+    1. Scale features using scaler from sklearn (fit scaler on train data got from splitting, transform all features using this scaler and save the scaler to class attribute).

 Examples